 Rose’s Hitler-esque neurosurgeon dad, Dean Armitage (Bradley Whitford), says it’s a seizure.
 It’s not.
 Chris knows what a seizure looks like.
 Plus, this isn’t the attack on Chris it seems to be.
 It’s actually a warning.
 Chris is in danger.

-The problem is – Chris doesn’t want to fully believe the obvious clues that Rose’s family – and Rose herself, the woman he loves – are up to no good.
-He needs love; he wants Rose’s love; he’s been left too alone by his mom’s death – and this need almost blinds him.
+The problem is, Chris doesn’t want to fully believe the obvious clues that Rose’s family, and Rose herself the woman he loves, are up to no good.
+He needs love; he wants Rose’s love.
+His mom’s death left him too alone and this need almost blinds him.

-Chris’ fear of abandonment makes him hesitate; the truth is clouded over.
+Chris’s fear of abandonment makes him hesitate; clouding over the truth.
 He’s pulled into the Sunken Place, the basement of the Armitage house – and, momentarily, into the terrors that threaten to freeze and silence him again.

-The voice of reality is still speaking to him in his own mind as he sits, arms strapped to a chair, fighting to keep his eyes open and remember the truth.
-He’s put earplugs in – and he’s using “No, no, no, no, no” to his benefit – to keep his wits about him and stay awake, not succumbing to hypnotic mind control.
+The voice of reality still speaks in his mind as he sits, arms strapped to a chair, fighting to keep his eyes open and remember the truth.
+Earplugs in – using “no, no, no, no, no” to his benefit – Chris keeps his wits about him and stays awake, not succumbing to hypnotic mind control.
 There’s the hope … to Get Out.

-It’s him or them – reality or the fantasy of love and acceptance that doesn’t exist in Rose or in this house.
+It’s him or them – reality or the fantasy of acceptance that doesn’t exist in Rose or in this house.
 His only choice is to defeat the ones that want to rob him of his strength and identity.
-These are the Armitages – and this, also, is a part of his mind that wants not to know and not to feel.
+These are the Armitages – and, also, a part of his mind that doesn’t want to know or feel.
 What almost does him in is the traumatic loss of his mom.
 But, it’s also what saves him.

-Not to mention, his good friend Rod, TSA agent and voice of reality in his ear the whole time – on the other end of his cell phone, warning him of the oddities and the dangers.
+And, his best friend Rod, TSA agent and voice of reality, has been in his ear the whole time warning him of the oddities and the dangers.
 Rod might sound paranoid, but he’s not.
-And, when he can’t reach Chris anymore, he goes on a mission to find him.
+And, when he can’t reach Chris on his cellphone anymore, he goes on a mission to find him.

 Saved, they drive off together, leaving Rose on the road dying, still trying to seduce Chris into staying.
-Maybe we can suffice it to say that the “right woman” dies on the road in the end.
-That is – if Rose is the part of Chris that has seduced him into silence and blindness and made him live in his own Sunken Place of fear.
+Perhaps we can suffice it to say that the “right woman” dies on the road, this time.
+That is – if we might call Rose the part of Chris that has seduced him into guilt, silence, and blindness.
+And, which made him live in his Sunken Place of fear.

-But … no more and #never again.
+But no more and #never again.
 Chris fought his fear.
-He stayed, 2, 3, and 4 steps ahead as Jiu Jitsu taught him to do.
-He kept his eyes open.
-And, in standing up to his fears, Chris “got out.”
+He stayed, 2, 3, and 4 steps ahead as Jiu-Jitsu taught him to do.
+He was able to keep his eyes open.
+And, in standing up to his fear, Chris manages to GET OUT.